 Ink, acrylic and gouache on board

-Her doors are covered with blots, stains and holes which never let the eye rest and which have a distinctive fluidity, deliberately viewed as feminine in sharp contrast to the hard edged abstraction of her male predecessors.
-Fong unashamedly wants to make beautiful surfaces, in this case surfaces in a minor key, sombre and brooding.
+Her doors are covered with blots, stains, and holes, which never let the eye rest and which have a distinctive fluidity, deliberately viewed as feminine in sharp contrast to the hard-edge abstraction of her male predecessors.
+Fong makes unashamedly beautiful surfaces, in this case in a minor key, sombre and brooding.
 The musical title legitimises an emotional response in the viewer.

 Visa Gold Art Award, City Gallery Wellington Te Whare Toi, Te Whanganui-a-Tara, 13 August to 5 September 1994